KristenEBrown/codeConventions/javaCodeConventions.md

   If there are both static and non-static imports, seperate the two blocks with a single blank line.
 The imports in each block should be ordered in ASCII sort order.</br>
   Static imports should not be used for static nested classes, and should only be imported with normal imports.</br>
   Wildcard imports are not allowed.</br>
-  Import of *java.lang.** is not required.  '*' imports should be minimized, and all declared imports must be used.
+  Import of *java.lang.** is not required.  '*' imports should be minimized, and all declared imports must be used.</br>

 #### Class and Interface Declarations
   Each top level class resides in its own source file and should be listed first.
 Their class members and initializers ordered in a logical manner.
 Do not order by date added (ie. add new methods at the bottom ect.).</br>
-  Subclasses of 'Exception' should have a name ending with 'Exception'.
+  Subclasses of 'Exception' should have a name ending with 'Exception'.</br>